yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

 Each discovered API or Traffic is associated to this environment and eases the filtering.

-You can create your environment using either the UI, API or CLI.
+You can create your environment using either the UI or CLI.

 ### Create environment using the UI